Estimated reading time: 1 minute

 So now, ask yourself.
 “Does this make sense?”

-Superstitions and Magical Thinking: Believing in things that have no basis in reality
+2. Superstitions and Magical Thinking: Believing in things that have no basis in reality

 Superstitions are irrational beliefs about actions, objects, or events that will bring luck or misfortune.
 Common superstitions and magical thinking beliefs include believing in luck, good omens, and the power of certain rituals or objects.

-Confirmation Bias: Only looking for evidence that confirms pre-existing beliefs
+3. Confirmation Bias: Only looking for evidence that confirms pre-existing beliefs

 Confirmation bias pushes people to search for evidence that confirms their own views.
 They drive emotions of pain or pleasure, which can lead to many other tendencies.

 One example of this bias is when salespeople are passionate about their products, and it can be deceptive.
-This behavior can be countered by skeptically studying the evidence and seeking out evidence that disagrees with what one and others want to believe.
+This behavior can be countered by skeptically studying the evidence.
+And seeking out evidence that disagrees with what one and others want to believe.

-So, it is always better to question our beliefs and be okay to change them when we get a clear picture.
+So, it is better to question our beliefs and be okay to change them when we get a clear picture.

 10 Tips for Dealing with Irrational People